 There are actually two distinct types of canker sores: simple and complex.
 Simple canker sores generally appear in younger people aged 10 to 20 and will last for less than a week at a time.
 People who get simple canker sores can expect to see them pop up about three or four times in a year.
-Complex canker sores, on the other hand, are more rare in patients and typically recur in people who’ve experienced them before.
+On the other hand, complex canker sores are rarer in patients and typically recur in people who’ve experienced them before.

 We’re not entirely sure why we get them.

-The jury is still out on the exact cause of these little ulcers, but stress or damage to tissue is often looked at as a cause from simple canker sores.
+The jury is still out on the exact cause of these little ulcers, but stress or damage to tissue is often looked at as a cause of simple canker sores.
 Foods that are high in acid, like citrus fruits or tomatoes, can trigger or worsen the effects of a canker sore.
-Often times, sufferers of complex canker sores also have another medical condition such as an immune deficiency, nutritional deficiencies, or gastrointestinal diseases like Celiac or Crohn’s.
+Oftentimes, sufferers of complex canker sores also have another medical condition such as an immune deficiency, nutritional deficiencies, or gastrointestinal diseases like Celiac or Crohn’s.